shanwai1234/beautiful-jekyll/LF.md

 <hr>

+* Got my first vaccine shot and hope the world can turn to be normal soon.

 * 2020 is special.
 Key words: fear, boring, patience, hope, opportunity.

 * Parents are here, it is the ideal life I like!